alexmen656/app/mds/KALBUDDY_CHAT_IMPLEMENTATION.md

 ## Visual Improvements
 - Professional brand-consistent chat icons
 - Modern WhatsApp/ChatGPT-style interface maintained
-- Custom SVG icons with KalBuddy brand colors and nutrition symbols
+- Custom SVG icons with Digmio brand colors and nutrition symbols
 - Responsive design with proper image scaling

 The implementation is now complete and ready for production use with full API integration and personalized nutrition assistance capabilities.